avansisintegracion/datalab/proj-kaggle-fishes/notebooks/Article2.md

 object detection techniques is the [intersection over union](http://www.pyimagesearch.com/2016/11/07/intersection-over-union-iou-for-object-detection/).
 Basically it is the ratio of the common and the total area of the predicted and the ground truth bounding box.
-The obtained results are not satisfactory because the predicted bounding boxes does not intersect the bounding box used for validation.
-This occurs because some pictures contains several fishes, then the model hardly generalize to select the biggest fish in the picture.
+The obtained results that are not completely satisfactory because the predicted bounding boxes does not intersect always the bounding box used for validation.
+This occurs because some pictures contains several fishes, then the model hardly generalize to predict the bounding box used for validation.
-In addition it does not provide a good generalization because of the great difference of the pictures of the train and test set.
+In addition, we must keep in mind that the pictures of the test set are really different from the pictures of the train set because it contains completely different boats, so it complicates the regression task.

 ![](images/histotrain.jpg)

 # Using neural networks to make fish classification

-Similar to the regression model used to obtain the coordinates of the bounding box, the classification can be obtained by doing fine tuning the last layer of the pretrained model to obtain the classification of the fish.
+Similar to the regression model used to obtain the coordinates of the bounding box, the classification can be obtained by fine tuning the last layer of the pretrained model to obtain the classification of the fish.
 The only thing that changes is the last layer `x_class` with 8 different outputs: